-The low voltage distribution panel is located on the interior panel below the window.
+The low voltage distribution panel is located behind the storage compartment door under the sofa on the left side.
 The circuits are protected by ATC type fuses common to the automotive industry.
 Fuses are available at almost all service stations and automotive parts stores.